georgs-tumans/golang-scraper-bot/README.md

 Afterwards you can use [this other script](/docker_build_and_run.ps1) to run the container without rebuilding the image.

 Also, you can press `F5` if using VS Code to run via a launch profile or just use the CMD command `go run main.go` in the root of the project.

-## Use

-Intended to be run regularly with the help of automatization tools or something like a Windows Scheduler.

-You can use `go build` in the project root to create an .exe file (on Windows).